-Gantsho was on long leave pending a forensic investigation into allegations that he solicited a R3 million bribe from former Medshield curator, Themba Langa.
+Immediately Gantsho was on long leave pending a forensic investigation into allegations that he solicited a R3 million bribe from former Medshield curator, Themba Langa.

-Corporate law firm Edward Nathan Sonnenbergs has been appointed to investigate the tax judgment as well as the bribery allegations.
+Significantly, corporate law firm Edward Nathan Sonnenbergs has been appointed to investigate the tax judgment as well as the bribery allegations.

-Gantsho put Medshield under curatorship in 2012, accusing Langa of squandering money.
+Then Gantsho put Medshield under curatorship in 2012, accusing Langa of squandering money.
 Langa resigned and responded with the bribery allegation.

-Recently a group of senior managers CMS appointed a legal firm, Bell Dewar, to investigate Gantsho’s activities.
+In addition, recently a group of senior managers CMS appointed a legal firm, Bell Dewar, to investigate Gantsho’s activities.